With my writing, I hope to educate and inspire in order to make a positive impact on others.

 Teaching English as a Foreign Language

-Teaching English as a foreign language is a challenging, yet rewarding career choice.
+Teaching English as a foreign language is a challenging yet rewarding career choice.
 As an English as a Second Language (ESL) teacher, you must learn to constantly adapt to your students' needs.
-Many times, this means dealing with a variety of problems in the classroom, many of which are all too common occurrences.
-A good ESL teacher must be able to recognize these common problems, and work to find solutions.
+This often means dealing with a variety of problems in the classroom, many of which are all too common occurrences.
+A good ESL teacher must be able to recognize these common problems and work to find solutions.
 Even a small tweak in your teaching methods can help to create a more productive and casual environment for both you and your students.
 The following will outline 10 of the most common classroom problems faced when teaching English as a foreign language, and just how to solve them.

 10 Common Classroom Problems